virag8/SQEDemoChallengeUI/README.md

 2. Complete the Excerise
 3. Email a synopsis of your work and the link to your git repo containing the completed exercise to: sqedemonstrationchallenge@nbcuni.com

+#### Expectations
+We will be evaluating
+1. Naming conventions
+2. Code readability
+3. Code encapsulation
+4. Code structure and organization
+5. Quality of test cases
+6. Variety  of testing types (examples: boundary, happy path, negative, etc)

 #### Technologies
 1. Java
 2. Selenium